project-unisonOS/project-unisonos.github.io/docs/architecture/components.md

 ## Experience and IO

-- **Experience Renderer** – UI and UX renderer mediating wake-word and capability manifests.
+- **Experience Renderer** – Real-time renderer that turns state into an experience and emits intents back into the control plane.
-- **Shell** – Electron-based onboarding and developer shell.
-- **Agent VDI** – Thin desktop/VDI agent that fronts renderer and intent-graph.
+- **Agent VDI** – Desktop/browser automation actuator used for GUI-only workflows.
 - **IO Core / Speech / Vision** – Device-side services that emit event envelopes for different modalities.
 - See **Actuation / VDI & VPN** for how VDI operates as an actuator behind policy and consent.